rakeshrikhi/RESTAPI/README.md

 RESTAPI Experimentation

 Introduction--
-This is a sample implementation of Access and Performance Testing framework for REST APIs I have taken Kraken exchange's public APIs as an example
+This is a sample implementation of Access and Performance Testing framework for REST APIs.
+I have taken Kraken exchange's public APIs as an example

 Dependencies--